awsdocs/aws-appconfig-user-guide/doc_source/appconfig-creating-configuration-and-profile.md

 ## Creating a freeform configuration profile<a name="appconfig-creating-configuration-and-profile-free-form-configurations"></a>

 A freeform configuration profile enables AWS AppConfig to access your configuration from a specified source location\.
-You can store freeform configurations in the following formats and locations\.
+You can store freeform configurations in the following formats and locations:
-+ YAML, JSON, or text documents in the AWS AppConfig hosted configuration store\.
++ Configuration data in YAML, JSON, and other formats stored in the AWS AppConfig hosted configuration store
-+ Objects in an Amazon Simple Storage Service \(Amazon S3\) bucket\.
++ Configuration data stored as objects in an Amazon Simple Storage Service \(Amazon S3\) bucket
++ Pipelines stored in AWS CodePipeline
++ Secrets stored in AWS Secrets Manager
++ Standard and secure string parameters stored in AWS Systems Manager Parameter Store
-+ Documents in the Systems Manager document store\.
++ Configuration data in SSM documents stored in the Systems Manager document store
-+ Any integration source action supported by AWS CodePipeline\.

 For freeform configurations stored in the AWS AppConfig hosted configuration store or SSM documents, you can create the freeform configuration by using the Systems Manager console at the time you create a configuration profile\.
 The process is described later in this topic\.

-For freeform configurations stored in SSM parameters or in S3, you must create the parameter or object first and then add it to Parameter Store or S3\.
-After you create the parameter or object, you can use the procedure in this topic to create the configuration profile\.
-For information about creating a parameter in Parameter Store, see [Creating Systems Manager parameters](https://docs.aws.amazon.com/systems-manager/latest/userguide/sysman-paramstore-su-create.html) in the *AWS Systems Manager User Guide*\.
+For freeform configurations stored in Parameter Store, Secrets Manager, or S3, you must create the parameter, secret, or object first and store it in the relevant configuration store\.
+After you store the configuration data, use the procedure in this topic to create the configuration profile\.

 **Topics**
 + [About configuration store quotas and limitations](#appconfig-creating-configuration-and-profile-quotas)